Not ready for study.

 The primary texts of Islām (the Qurʾān and the Ḥadīt͡h) are in Arabic.
 So too is much of its scholarly literature.
 However, there are many Muslims for whom Arabic is not a native language, yet who are familiar enough with English to study textbooks written in this language.
 The goal of this book is to help them learn Arabic at a beginner’s level so that, together with a study of the appropriate expositional texts, they are one step closer to understanding the primary texts in their original language.
 We hope that this will, if Allāh wills, make them feel more connected to the primary texts and their teachings.
 Furthermore, they can be empowered to study the vast body of Arabic Islāmic literature.

-Regarding the title of this book: the Arabic grammarians were describing an Arabic language, drawing upon a corpus that included transmitted texts and the dialectal speech of informants.
+Regarding the title of this book: the Arab grammarians were describing the Arabic language, drawing upon a corpus that included transmitted texts and the dialectal speech of informants.
 We term the language of this corpus to be Classical Arabic because of its considerable volume and its agreed upon significance and eloquence.
-In the processing of describing and sifting through the dialectal variation of Classical Arabic, a normative variety emerged, and gained prevalence for composing and transmitting texts.
-It is the grammar of this Standard Classical Arabic that is the subject of this work.
+In the process of describing the dialectal variation of Classical Arabic, a standard variety emerged and gained prevalence.
+Thenceforth, virtually all texts that were composed attempted to conform to the grammar of this standard.
+And it is the grammar of this Standard Classical Arabic (sca) that is the subject of this work.

 This book is a learning or teaching grammar, as opposed to being strictly a reference grammar.
 Therefore, generally, topics are covered, and examples are given, in a manner that assumes an understanding of only preceding content.
 We have, however, generally tried to origanize content coherently for convenient reference during learning.